jacobjinkelly/slurm/README.md

 The file `check.py` can be used to check the status of each job in a sweep.
 It is automatically copied into the sweep directory for each new sweep that is launched.
 Run `./check.py` to see the final line of output for each job in the sweep.
+Run `./check.py -h` to see the full list of options.

 ### Downloading experiment results
 The file `get.py` can be used to download experiments from the cluster to a local machine via `rsync`.
 The timestamp for the experiment must be specified.